CodeGrade/orca/README.md

 This can either be done with a machine directly running the OS or with a Windows machine running WSL2.

 For instructions about how to set up Ubuntu through WSL2 and Windows Terminal, [visit this page](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
 For a more "aesthetic" and informative bash experience, developers can also set up [Starship](https://starship.rs/).
 Make sure to also add VSCode integration with the WSL2 terminal.

+Orca also uses Docker for local development and as a feature in the Grading VM.
+Docker should be on the host machine, either with Docker Desktop or Docker Community Edition installed in the shell.

 ### TypeScript Tools